AcouSort – sorting cells with sound

 AcouSort in brief

-Initially, AcouSort’s benchtop systems are targeting enrichment applications within bacteria & extracellular vesicle research and in the pipeline are OEM blood-plasma separations modules enabling Point-of-Care system providers with online access to plasma based assays without any pretreatment of blood samples.
+AcouSort’s benchtop systems AcouWash and AcouTrap are targeting separation, washing and enrichment applications within cell, bacteria and extracellular vesicle research.
+In the pipeline are OEM modules such as blood-plasma separation module AcouPlasma, enabling Point-of-Care system providers with online access to plasma based assays without any pretreatment of blood samples.

 Future applications range from isolation and up-concentration of Circulating Tumor Cells (CTCs) for cancer monitoring over bacteria enrichment for fast sepsis diagnostics to sorting of stem cells for re-installment of red blood cell production capability in leukemia patients after chemotherapy.